menu

 In light of this, there is less content available on how to play Legacy well and fewer good players actively looking to playtest Legacy.
 I’ve often joked that the mirror is one of my best matchups with RUG given just how poorly most players pilot the deck.

 Here’s a fun story from SCG Minneapolis last weekend.
 It was round 8 and I was playing RUG against Lands.
 I was on the play and lead with a Wooded Foothills.
-My opponent’s first turn was Rishadan Port, double Mox Diamond discarding Maze of Ith and Academy at Tolaria West, and finally a Life from the Loam to pick up his discarded lands.
+My opponent’s first turn was Rishadan Port, double Mox Diamond discarding Maze of Ith and Tolaria West, and finally a Life from the Loam to pick up his discarded lands.

 I spent about a minute looking at my hand: